-Guarantees on granting letters of administra-
+50. Guarantees on granting letters of administration

-- 49. Where a limited grant has expired by effluxion of time. or the happening of the event or contingency on which it was limited and there is still some part of the deceased's estate unadministered, letters of administration may be granted to those persons to whom original grants might have been made. - 50.
-(1) As a condition of granting letters of administration to any person, a court may, subject to subsection (4), require one or more sureties to guarantee, within any limit imposed by a court, any loss which any person interested in the administration of an estate may incur in consequence of a breach by the administrator of his duties as such. - (2) A guarantee given under subsection (1) shall have the effect, in relation to any person interested in the administration of an estate of a deceased, of a contract by the surety or sureties with any such person. - (3) No action shall be brought against a guarantor without the leave of the court. - (4) This section shall not apply where administration is granted to the Administrator-General.
+- (1) As a condition of granting letters of administration to any person, a court may, subject to subsection (4), require one or more sureties to guarantee, within any limit imposed by a court, any loss which any person interested in the administration of an estate may incur in consequence of a breach by the administrator of his duties as such. - (2) A guarantee given under subsection (1) shall have the effect, in relation to any person interested in the administration of an estate of a deceased, of a contract by the surety or sureties with any such person. - (3) No action shall be brought against a guarantor without the leave of the court. - (4) This section shall not apply where administration is granted to the Administrator-General.